conet/vertx-tls-reproducer/README.md

 All I can say is that the delivery of the http mechanism modifies the input buffer stream which should not happen as far as I can tell.
 The issue does not happen if:
  * tls is disabled (see the `useSSL` flag)
- * if the max chunk size is reduced bellow 32000
+ * if the stream chunk size is above 16k (TLS record size?)
  * if the buffer stream is copied (which must be avoided because of performance issues - thousands of connections consuming the same data)

 ### Related issues